Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that creates a directory
+Write a scrpt that changes the group to horlberton